EcoSeal Building Performance Systems

 Step 4 sets two performance metrics: TEDI (thermal energy demand intensity) and TEUI (total energy use intensity).
 The targets vary by climate zone and the residential vs commercial split of the floor area.
 For a 4-storey MURB in CZ5, Step 4 TEDI is 21 kWh/m²/yr.
 For a 6-storey MURB in CZ4 or CZ5 the target lands around 20 to 21 kWh/m²/yr after the residential/commercial floor area weighting.

-Park Edge Vernon, an 84-unit 4-storey wood-frame MURB, came in at TEDI 16 kWh/m²/yr in the Voltas Engineering occupancy report.
-That clears Step 4 by 5 kWh/m²/yr.
-TEUI came in at 94 kWh/m²/yr against a Step 3 target of 119, which beats Step 3 by 21 percent.
+An 84-unit 4-storey wood-frame rental building in the Okanagan Valley that EcoSeal insulated shows what the envelope can do.
+TEUI came in at 94 kWh/m²/yr against a Step 3 target of 119, which beats the target by 21 percent.
 The blower door measured 0.20 L/s/m² facade at 75 Pa.

-Cascara Salmon Arm is a 140-unit 6-storey wood-frame MURB in the same network.
+Cascara Salmon Arm is a 140-unit 6-storey wood-frame MURB that EcoSeal also insulated.
 Cascara passes Step 3 by a 4.8 kWh/m²/yr TEDI margin but fails Step 4 by 8.8 kWh/m²/yr.
 Five-inch SPF in the cavity closes about 1.5 kWh/m²/yr of that gap.
 Reaching Step 4 on a 6-storey building also needs exterior continuous insulation of 2 inches or more plus an HRV upgrade to 85%+ SRE.

 The 4-storey vs 6-storey distinction matters.
-Wall-to-floor area ratio is lower on a 6-storey building (0.378 vs 0.424 on Park Edge), so wall improvements deliver less TEDI per m² of floor area.
+Wall-to-floor area ratio is lower on a 6-storey building (0.378 vs 0.424 on the 4-storey), so wall improvements deliver less TEDI per m² of floor area.
 About 46% of the Cascara wall heat flow goes through thermal bridges that cavity SPF cannot touch.

 The BC Step Code shortcut to MLI Select